ydai03/mingyin0312.github.io/_pages/about.md

 Prior to coming to UCSB, I got my B.S. from [Applied Math at University of Science and Technology of China](http://math.ustc.edu.cn/ENGLISH/list.htm){:target="\_blank"}, where I worked with [Dr. Lijun Bo](http://staff.ustc.edu.cn/~lijunbo/){:target="\_blank"} and [Dr. Xinan Ma](http://staff.ustc.edu.cn/~xinan/Publications_en.html){:target="\_blank"}.

 The primary goal of the webpage is to share my thoughts and summarize the ideas of my research and some topics I am interested in.
-Please check the `blog` page!
-For the list of papers, go to [publications](/publications) page.
+Please check the `Blog` page!
+For the list of papers, go to [Publications](/publications) page.